 2. Vertical tiles

-The vertical installation of subway tiles is usually unexpected.
-Installed this way, they give the impression of having higher ceilings and having a larger room. installing subway tiles this way is a timeless classic.
+The vertical installation of subway tiles (like the Hand Made for example) is usually unexpected.
+Installed this way, they give the impression of having higher ceilings and having a larger room.
+Installing subway tiles this way is a timeless classic.

 3. Basket weave pattern